Ashlie-G/LuxeEthique/README.md

 - Visitors can view the 'Contact' page and submit and enquiry email.
 - If visitors would like to get more detail about a product, they will need to sign up to become a user.
 - Visitors are able to sign up with a form submitting their email, password, contact number and address.
-- Users can create a profile with name address and phone number to attach their details to their account.
+- Users have a profile with name address and phone number to attach their details to their account.
 - Users can update their profile and view their current listings.
+- Users can delete their profile.
 - Users can browse the wardrobe of luxury handbags for sale and purchase knowing it is an authentic product.
 - Users can submit their authentic handbags that they wish to sell with images.
 - Users can edit their approved listings.